-Cast: 8 total (4 female, 4 male, multiethnic cast) Full Length Drama (about 100 minutes) Minimal Set Requirements Contemporary Costumes
+Cast: 7 total (3 female, 4 male) Full Length Drama (about 125 minutes) Multiple Sets Contemporary Costumes

 With an important piece of legislation pending, treatment for a serious illness about to begin, and engagement to a woman half his age in the balance, a first-term City Councilman in Washington, D.C. is visited by his two adult sons, the younger one a gay man who must find a way to come out to his father, the older one an ex-football star who’s been living out of the country and out of touch for nearly twenty years.
 Both sons, in addition, carry a long-held tacit agreement that is destined to explode in their father’s face.